 To keep the color theme going, I put down a blue tree skirt (which is just a piece of fabric I had lying around).

 One of my blue and white garden stools with a white lantern on top helps to tie the tree in with the rest of the room.

 And wrapped some presents in silver wrapping paper.

 I love the way the finished Christmas tree looks in my living room.

 It’s Chanel’s new favorite spot!

 Other Christmas Tree Decor Ideas

-Now be sure to visit all the participating bloggers below for gorgeous holiday decorating ideas for your Christmas tree.
+So be sure to visit all the other bloggers below for gorgeous holiday decorating ideas for your Christmas tree.

 Have comments or questions about our wintry white, blue and silver Christmas tree?
 Tell us in the section below.